 In 2011, the Ministry of Agriculture of Indonesia declared Aceh cattle to be a native Indonesian genome resource.
 This type of cattle can adapt well to the tropical environment and is important for meat production.
 Increasing the Aceh cattle population is very important for the fulfillment of the protein requirements of the human population in the Aceh region.
 In this respect, the measurement of C and T can be used for informing husbandry management and breeding programs for this animal.
-In preparation for the first study to monitor reproduction and stress physiology of Aceh cattle, we test the reliability of commercial C and T ELISA kits designed for human serum/plasma to measure C and T concentrations in the serum of Aceh cattle.
-Moreover, we evaluate the stability of C and T concentrations in the serum of Aceh cattle after exposure to several repeated freeze-thaw cycles.
+In preparation for the first study to monitor reproduction and stress physiology of Aceh cattle, the reliability of commercial C and T ELISA kits designed for human serum/plasma was tested to measure C and T concentrations in the serum of Aceh cattle.
+The objective the present study were: First, conductive analytical validation test to examine the reliability of commercial C (Cat. no. EIA-1887) and T (Cat. no. EIA-1559) ELISA kits that accurately measure C and T concentrations, respectively in Aceh cattle; Second, performing a biological validation test to examine the reliability of commercial C ELISA kit (Cat. no. EIA-1887) to the response a stress event by comparing C concentrations before and after transportation and the reliability of T ELISA kit (Cat. no. EIA-1559) ELISA in discriminating the T concentrations from different sexes (bulls versus cows).
+The hypothesis is that C concentrations should be higher following transportation and the T concentration should be higher in bulls.
+Fir the stability of C and T concentrations in the serum of Aceh cattle after exposure to several repeated freeze-thaw cycles was evaluated.